Appliscale/cloud-security-audit/README.md

  1. First column `BUCKET NAME` contains names of the s3 buckets.
  2. Second column `DEFAULT SSE` gives you information on which default type of server side encryption was used in your S3 bucket:
    * `NONE` - Default SSE not enabled.
-   * `DKMS` - Default SSE enabled, AWS KMS Key used to encryp data.
+   * `DKMS` - Default SSE enabled, AWS KMS Key used to encrypt data.
    * `AES256` - Default SSE enabled, [AES256](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html).
  3. Third column `LOGGING ENABLED` contains information if Server access logging was enabled for a given S3 bucket.
 This provides detailed records for the requests that are made to an S3 bucket.
 More information about Server Access Logging can be found [here](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/server-access-logging.html)
- 4. Fourth column `ACL - IS PUBLIC` provides information if ACL (Access Control List) contains permissions, that make the bucket public (allow read/writes for anyone) - More information about ACLs [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html)
+ 4. Fourth column `ACL IS PUBLIC` provides information if ACL (Access Control List) contains permissions, that make the bucket public (allow read/writes for anyone).
+More information about ACLs [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html)
- 5. Fifth column `POLICY - IS PUBLIC` contains information if bucket's policy allows any action (read/write) for an anonymous user.
+ 5. Fifth column `POLICY IS PUBLIC` contains information if bucket's policy allows any action (read/write) for an anonymous user.
 More about bucket policies [here](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html)
+R, W and D letters describe what type of action is available for everyone.
 #### Docs
 You can find more about securing your S3's in the following documentations:
  1. https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html